10 Legit Ways to Get Free Internet

 To help you track down local and national businesses in your area that offer free Wifi Internet access, you can check out a website called Wifi Free Spot.

-This site has a directory that can be accessed by clicking on the state or country you’re in and will show you all of the free Wifi places in that state or country.
+This site has a directory that can be accessed by clicking on the state or country you’re in, and it will show you all of the free Wifi places in that state or country.

 The great thing about the Wifi Free Spot website is that it can be really useful if you’re traveling and want to find free Internet access in the area you’re traveling in.